 Answers For NV Energy’s Residential Solar Checklist

-When you buy a system with cash you put out the money in that first year, but you also aren’t paying interest.
-Cash solar systems will pay for themselves within about 11 years.
-You will save $19,085 over 25 years.
+Buying a system with cash requires putting out a lot of money in the first year.
+However, interest savings make up for it.
+Cash solar systems will pay for themselves within six years and save Nevadans $25,641 over 25 years.

 If you lease a system, who owns any renewable energy credits associated with the system?

-When you lease a solar array the solar company gets your energy credits.
-This means that they get the tax break instead of you.
-This is what allow them to give you a lower monthly rate then you would get with a solar loan.
+With a leased solar array, the solar company receives the energy credits.
+This tax break allows them to offer a lower monthly rate than a solar loan.

 If you lease a system, can you buy it before the end of the lease term?

-If you choose to lease your system you might have the option to buy it before the end of the lease.
-This would be advantageous to you if you decided that you wanted to sale the home before the lease was up.
-It is best to double check for extra fees attached to getting out of your lease early.
+Those who choose to lease a solar array might have the option to buy it before the end of the lease.
+However, it often costs more.
+It’s best to double-check for extra fees attached to getting out of the lease early.

 If you lease a system, who owns it at the end of the lease?

 Who owns the system depends on the type of lease.
 A Power Purchase Agreement gives homeowners the option to own the system at some point in the lease.
 With most lease options, however, the customer will never own the system.